Invalid password or key file

 App Protection passcode — it protects the app itself.
 The app unlock screen has only one input field (see screenshot).
 This passcode is defined when you enable the App Lock function.
 Instead of entering this passcode, you can use Face ID/Touch ID scanner.

 Database encryption password (master password) — the one used for protecting the database.
-The database unlock screen has two input fields (password + optional key file).
+The database unlock screen has two input fields: password and an optional key file.
 You defined this password when you created your database.
+(It is impossible to create a database without entering a password.)

 Normally, when you unlock the database for the first time, KeePassium remembers the database password for your convenience.
 This way, the app can unlock the database automatically after a successful face or fingerprint scan.